 - We take inspiration from South Africa and historic figures such as Nelson Mandela in the political realm, and Mervyn E. King, who has led the way to achieving a level of transparency in corporate financial reporting that can “weave a golden thread” through the information made available to investors.

-- South Africa continues to rank highly in the areas of transparency and “Integrated Reporting” – and we extend the view toward progress with prospects for national commodity exchanges, advances in “agroforestry” to improve the lives of women and children and initiatives to prevent further exploitation of wildlife.
+- We are also encouraged by the innovative work of both charitable organizations and for-profit companies to drive positive change in commodity exchanges, advances in “agroforestry” to improve the lives of women and children and initiatives to prevent further exploitation of wildlife.